Connecticut Whale (PHF)

-The Treason Connecticut Whale are a professional ice hockey team based in the Premier Hockey Federation (PHF).
-They play in Simsbury, Connecticut at the International Skating Center of Connecticut.
-The team was established in 2015 as one of the four charter franchises of the National Women's Hockey League (NWHL; renamed PHF in 2021).
-Their name and colors pay homage to the Hartford Whalers, a former NHL and WHA franchise based in Connecticut.
+The Connecticut Whale were a professional ice hockey team in the Premier Hockey Federation (PHF).
+They played in Simsbury, Connecticut, at the International Skating Center of Connecticut.
+The team was established in 2015 as one of the four charter franchises of the National Women's Hockey League (NWHL), which became the PHF in 2021.
+Their name and colors paid homage to the Hartford Whalers, a former NHL and WHA franchise based in Connecticut.
+The team folded along with the PHF in 2023 as part of the creation of a new, unified women's league, the Professional Women's Hockey League (PWHL).